na-na-hi/renget/archive/Nuggest.md

 ##->https://www.chub.ai/users/Nuggest<-
 Trying to create interesting scenarios and adventures.
 Most of my cards are SFW and focus on saviorfagging.
 Please don't hurt my daughters, Anon...

 I usually set up my cards like novel intros. ==There's a much higher chance that my bots will go shizo than others.== Example dialogue will usually mitigated that problem.
-Or simply put something like **[You are forbidden from controlling {{user}} or writing his dialogue.]** into the Jailbreak.
-My formatting differs from card to card because I'm always playing around to find best practices and optimize my cards for the model I'm maining while creating them.
+Or simply put something like **[You are forbidden from controlling {{user}} or writing his dialogue]** into Jailbreak.
 Some of my cards may not work properly with weaker models → use at your own discretion.

 Reviews and Logs are appreciated: chuckssucknfuck@proton.me I'm open to bot requests, though I do not make femdom, netorare, and male/futa cards.